munnk36/snake-quiz/README.md

 1. Start a new quiz session
 2. Examine the snake photograph carefully (use zoom for details)
-3. Choose from multiple possible species
+3. Choose from multiple choice!
 4. Learn from correct/incorrect answers
 5. Share your quiz with friends using the link